You may be able to claim a rebate for up to 12 months from the date we receive a valid VAT Certificate.

 VAT may revert to the default rate – currently 20% - if the business energy use changes.

 Some suppliers may be granted VAT relief at 0% where, for example, energy use has been declared for visiting NATO forces.

 A: No, you won't have to pay the Climate Change Levy (CCL).

 A: Yes, if you complete and send a VAT certificate by post and we are the current energy supplier for both fuel types.
 You’ll need to submit separate forms for gas and electricity if you apply online.

 A: No, we need a valid VAT Certificate, which you can submit online, or by post to meet our regulatory obligations.

-A: If you're a micro business, we'll back-date changes for a maximum of 12 months from the date we receive a valid VAT Certificate.
+A: For micro-businesses we’ll back-date changes for a maximum of 12 months from the date we receive a valid VAT certificate.

 A: You'll need to complete and return a VAT Certificate for your current premises.
 We'll update your account and re-bill all charges back to a maximum of 12 months from the date we receive your VAT Certificate to the date we stop supplying your energy.
 We aim to do this within 28 days.